LarianeMohceneMouad/AccentClassifier/README.md

 ## How It Works

 1. **User Input:**
-   The user enters a YouTube video URL in the web interface.
+   The user enters a video URL in the web interface.

 2. **Video Download:**
    The backend downloads the video using `yt_dlp`.